 Belgium’s capital Brussels is an architectural rollercoaster ride from gothic and art nouveau to faceless bureaucratic and ending at one of the world’s most beautiful medieval squares, the Grand Place.
-This multicultural city is also a gourmet’s paradise.
+This multicultural city is also a gourmet’s paradise and a mecca for art and history lovers.

 Belgium’s answer to the Eiffel tower, the Atomium is a 165 billion times magnified cell of an iron crystal consisting of nine spheres connected by escalators.
 Standing 102 metres tall, the view from the top sphere is the best in the city.